-Here we will give an overview of our program at the West Hills Ranch and chronicle how fertility, calving-ease and longevity select for balanced Salers that pay their way.
+Here we will give an overview of our program at the West Hills Ranch and chronicle how fertility, calving-ease and longevity select for balanced seedstock that perform on grass.

 The cows kick off the annual cycle on the ranch by calving in late April and May.
 When the breeding season rolls around the middle of July, the cows are sorted into two groups.
 One group includes primarily one and two-year old heifers as well as proven cows that will mate best with our top herd bulls.
 By turning the heifers and young cows out to pasture breed, sustainable fertility is naturally selected.
 We artificially inseminate the second group of cows.
 This group consists of already fertile, running age cows that we have a specific genetic direction in mind for.
 Artificial insemination also expands the opportunity to test fresh genetics.